 Me (in my head): Oh dear.
 TEN P.M.?
 As in, at night?
 When the news comes on?
 Seriously?
 This.
 Blows.
 My.
 Mind.

-I know when I'm tired, I mentally check out.
+I know that when I'm tired, I mentally check out.
 Now imagine being a five year old with an already short attention span.
 This is why sleep is important.
 You are fighting a losing battle when you begin the day with a tired child.
-It's not their fault though.
+It's not their fault, though.
 They can only give you what they have.
 You can't expect 100% when they walk in the door with only 50% to give.
 Bless their hearts.
-They get on all of your nerves and you pull at their heart strings when they are in trouble ALL.
+They get on all of your nerves, and you pull at their heart strings when they are in trouble ALL.
 THE.
 TIME.
-They don't know why they can't fully function and certainly don't know how to verbalize what they need so they act out or they don't act out and instead fall asleep.
+They don't know why they can't fully function and certainly don't know how to verbalize what they need, so they act out.
+Or they don't act out and fall asleep instead.

 So how can you help?
 First, you need to know what doctors recommend for your child.

 We are losing our ability to function without some sort of stimulant.
-Try and keep your child's bedroom dark and quiet if they aren't scared.
-Train their brain the importance of feeling that peace and being relaxed without craving a stimulant (such as technology).
+Try and keep your child's bedroom dark and quiet, if they aren't scared.
+Train their brain to know the importance of feeling that peace and being relaxed without craving a stimulant (such as technology).

-I realize that all of this is challenging but my kids are ages 15, 17, and 19.
+I realize that all of this is challenging, but my kids are ages 15, 17, and 19.
 My youngest has a 9:00 bedtime on nights with no sports.
 The other two have a 10:00 bedtime.
 This is not because I'm trying to be strict or mean.
 It's because I understand for them to do their best, their bodies need good sleep.
-When my youngest stays up late because he gets home late because of sports, you better believe the next morning is no fun.
+When my youngest stays up after getting home late due to sports, you better believe the next morning is no fun.